munificent/craftinginterpreters/book/closures.md

 0012      |                     local 2
 ```

-We have two other, simpler instructions to add disassembler support for:
+We have two other, simpler instructions to add disassembler support for.

 ^code disassemble-upvalue-ops (2 before, 1 after)

 These both have a single byte operand, so there's nothing exciting going on.
 We
-do need to add an include so the debug module can get to `AS_FUNCTION()`:
+do need to add an include so the debug module can get to `AS_FUNCTION()`.

 ^code debug-include-object (1 before, 1 after)